Volkssturm: Battle of Berlin

 One notable and unusual Volkssturm unit in the Battle for Berlin was the 3/115 Siemensstadt Battalion.
-It comprised 770 men, mainly First World War veterans in their 50s who were reasonably fit factory workers, with experienced officers.
+It comprised 770 men, mostly World War I veterans in their 50s who were reasonably fit factory workers, with experienced officers.
 Unlike most Volkssturm units it was quite well equipped and trained.
-It was formed into three rifle companies, a support company (with two infantry support guns, four infantry mortars and heavy machine guns), and a heavy weapons company (with four Soviet M-20 howitzers and a French De Bange 220 mm mortar).
+It was formed into three rifle companies, a support company (with two infantry support guns, four infantry mortars, and heavy machine guns), and a heavy weapons company (with four Soviet M-20 howitzers and a French De Bange 220mm mortar).
 The battalion first engaged Soviet troops at Friedrichsfelde on 21 April and saw the heaviest fighting over the following two days.
 It held out until 2 May, by which time it was down to just 50 rifles and two light machine guns.
 The survivors fell back to join other Volkssturm units.
-26 men from the battalion were awarded the Iron Cross.
+Twenty-six men from the battalion were awarded the Iron Cross.
 Allied bombing and Soviet artillery had reduced Berlin to rubble; meanwhile the final stand in Berlin dwindled to fighting against highly trained, battle-hardened Soviet troops on the brink of final victory, who viewed resistance fighters like the Volkssturm as terrorists in much the same way the Wehrmacht once had viewed potential partisans during Operation Barbarossa.
-Red Army soldiers called the Hitler Youth formations and members of the Volkssturm still fighting to the end in Berlin "totals" for being part of Germany's total mobilization effort.
+Red Army soldiers called the Hitler Youth formations and members of the Volkssturm still fighting to the end in Berlin "totals" for being part of Germany's total mobilisation effort.